boddenberg-it/.githooker/README.md

 ```

-Last but not least, **git** and **bash** are the only dependencies necessary for this "[git-hook](https://git-scm.com/docs/githooks) helper" in the hope to provide highly versatile use.
+Last but not least, **git** and **bash** are the only dependencies necessary for this "[git-hook](https://git-scm.com/docs/githooks) helper" in the hope to provide highly versatile use across virtually all project languages.

 _***Note***: This shall not stop anyone from using the general idea of `generic_hooks.sh` with python, ruby, groovy or the like instead of bash within .githooker_.

 ### How odes it work?

 **.githooker** itself is added as a [git submodule](https://git-scm.com/docs/git-submodule) to desired repsoitory.
 Then a `.githooks/` directory is manually created, which holds arbitrary [git-hooks](https://git-scm.com/docs/githooks) and/or mentioned _git-hook declarations_.
-Furthermore, .githooker handles symbolic linking from hooks in `.githooks/pre-commit.sh` to `.git/hooks/pre-commit` via above mentiomned `.githooker/*` commands.
+Furthermore, .githooker handles symbolic linking from hooks in `.git/hooks/pre-commit` to `.githooks/pre-commit.sh` via above mentioned `.githooker/*` commands.

 ### How to setup?